atet/wsl/README.md

 * Now close your WSL console window and this will cause the WSL session to terminate (along with Docker)
 * After a few seconds, refresh the webpage and you will see that it cannot display since the NGINX webserver container is offline:
+   * NOTE: Your browser may be displaying an offline cached version of the unreachable webpage if you do still see the same thing after refresh

 [![.img/fig_03_02.jpg](.img/fig_03_02.jpg)](#nolink)